-Conditions for safe storage, inc cluding any incompatibilities Suitable container Lined metal can, lined metal pail/ can.
+Contained for Safe Storage, including any modification Suitable container Lined metal can, lined metal pail/ can.
 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 For low viscosity materials Drums and jerricans must be of the non-removable head type.
 Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
 C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
-Storage incompatibility Avoid oxidising agents, acids, acid chlorides, acid anhydrides, chloroformates.
+Storage incompatibility Avoid strong acids, acid chlorides, acid anhydrides and chloroformates.
 Avoid contact with copper, aluminium and their alloys.
-Avoid cross contamination between the two liquid parts of product (kit).
+Avoid reaction with oxidising agents Avoid cross contamination between the two liquid parts of product (kit).
 If two part products are mixed or allowed to mix in proportions other than manufacturer's recommendation, polymerisation with gelation and evolution of heat (exotherm) may occur.
+This excess heat may generate toxic vapour